 Rather than concentrating on just the tip of the iceberg, Professor Sanders and colleagues from the Parenting and Family Support Centre at the University of Queensland, Australia, set out to develop a program to help large numbers of parents.

 They knew the program would have to be:

 Thanks to decades of rigorous and ongoing scientific research, the Triple P – Positive Parenting Program® is now regarded as one of the world’s most effective parenting programs.
 In fact, the United Nations ranks Triple P as the number one parenting program in the world, based on the amount of research and evidence behind the program.

-Triple P is used in countries all over the world, including the US, England, Ireland, Scotland, Wales, Canada, Australia, New Zealand, South Africa, Belgium, Japan, Iran, Hong Kong, Singapore, the Netherlands, Germany, Curacao, Romania, Switzerland, Austria and Sweden.
+Triple P is used in countries all over the world, including the US, England, Ireland, Scotland, Wales, Canada, Australia, New Zealand, South Africa, Belgium, Japan, Iran, Singapore, the Netherlands, Germany, Curacao, Romania, Switzerland, Austria and Sweden.
 It’s been translated (from English) into another 21 languages and is estimated to have helped more than four million children and their families.

 Specialist Triple P programs also continue to be developed, tested and implemented.
 These include Stepping Stones Triple P (for parents of children with a disability), Lifestyle Triple P (for parents of children who are overweight), Family Transitions Triple P (for parents going through divorce or separation), and the various levels of Triple P delivered with an Indigenous focus (for Indigenous families).

 Triple P has also won numerous international awards, and founder Professor Matt Sanders has been a consultant to the World Health Organization, the Council of Europe and to governments around the world.